GitHub-Sabpaisa/python-sabpaisa/README.md

 # python-sabpaisa

-This package is used to integrate sabpaisa payment gateway with your react native application.
+This package is used to integrate sabpaisa payment gateway with your python application.

 ## Installation